This is the last post in Let Her Lead, the series that will never end. I promised a conclusion back in December. It took way too long!

 But what if Paul wasn’t anti-woman, but very much pro-woman?
 What if he didn’t seek to restrict women, but free them?
 What if he didn’t seek to silence them but to empower them to speak the wonders of the gospel?
 What if he partnered with them, as he did with men, to get to the gospel to the ends of the earth?

-The goal is to help us see that Paul was not universally restrictive of women, contrary to what most complementarian theologians teach.
+The goal is to show that Paul was not universally restrictive of women, contrary to what most complementarian theologians teach.
 In certain places, it sure seems like Paul was quite hard on women!
 I will address those texts specifically.
 But when we look at the bigger picture of Paul’s theology and ministry we’ll see a different story.

 Let’s start with a glance at Paul’s environment and its view of women.